 Look at your Search History table.
 This shows you every search you have carried out so far.

-Identify all the searches (subject heading and keywords) you carried out about social inequality and tick the box to the left of every set.
+Identify all the searches (subject heading and keywords) you carried out about cognitive behavioural therapy and tick the box to the left of every set.

 Click on the OR button